 - Greg Simmons, All About Jazz, Aug 23,2011

-His musical cohorts consist partly of the same excellent musicians who recorded the debut album: pianist Pawel Kaczmarczyk, bassist Wojciech Pulcyn and drummers Lukasz Zyta (on six tracks) and Pawel Dobrowolski (on two tracks) (all five are members of the pianist's Audiofeeling Band), strengthened by a brass section: US saxophonist / flautist Lucas Pino and trumpeter Jerzy Malek.
-Percussionist Jose Manuel Alban Juarez (despite the name he's Polish) guests on two tracks.
+"This is the 2nd album by the excellent Polish guitarist / composer / arranger Rafal Sarnecki, following his outstanding debut released a couple of years earlier. (...)
 The sextet format allows Sarnecki to develop a much richer orchestration and complex arrangements for his superb compositions, which he does beautifully, carefully avoiding overdoing it, which is a rare and commendable approach.
 The performances are of course stellar and these young musicians bring a wide smile on veterans' (like me) faces, seeing that Jazz has a future after all.

 - Adam Baruch, June 2011

-"It's amazing that this young artist already has so much to say...when you hear him it takes your breath away." - Rzeczpospolita
+"It's amazing that this young artist already has so much to say...when you hear him it takes your breath away."

 "The youthful energy which emanates from every note on the CD perfectly corresponds with the surprising musical maturity of the leader, both on a compositional level and in its narrative drama and its

-individual phrases." - Jazz Forum
+- Konrad Żywiecki, Jazz Forum

-"Through perfect teamwork the band creates a concise, logical musical structure, from which periodically emerges a pianistic display (by the great Pawel Kaczmarczyk) or a guitar solo." - Onet.pl
+"Through perfect teamwork the band creates a concise, logical musical structure, from which periodically emerges a pianistic display (by the great Pawel Kaczmarczyk) or a guitar solo."